YamacYurtsever/Obsidian-Notes/Computer Science/Software Design/Synchronous & Asynchronous Programming.md

+## Synchronous Programming
+- Tasks are executed one after the other in a sequential manner where each operation must complete before the program moves on to the next one

+## Asynchronous Programming
-- A programming paradigm that allows a program to perform tasks concurrently, without waiting for each task to complete before moving on to the next one
+- Tasks can be executed concurrently, without waiting for each task to complete before moving on to the next one
-- This is particularly useful when dealing with operations that may take some time to complete, such as reading data from a file, making network requests, or handling user input
+- This is particularly useful when dealing with operations that may take some time to complete, such as reading data from a file, making [[HTTP Requests]], or handling user input

-### Callbacks
+#### Callbacks
 - Functions that are passed as arguments to other functions to be invoked after the completion of an asynchronous operation or at a specified time
 - **Callback hell** refers to a situation where multiple nested callbacks make the code hard to read and maintain which often occurs when dealing with a series of asynchronous tasks
 ```js